chrisquince/Ebame3/Tutorials/Binning.md

 ```

-This will also likely be too slow so link in instead:
+This will also likely be too slow so link in instead, so kill job (use kill -9 PID) and remove Concoct dir then:

 ```
+cd ~/Projects/AD
+rm -r Concoct
 ln -s ~/Projects_run/AD/Concoct .
 ```